Classification theorems for operators preserving zeros in a strip: Introduction and main results

 Suppose a linear operator $T$ is defined by

 where $S$ is a real entire function of order at most two.
-In \cite{D}, de~Bruijn applies the term \emph{strong universal factor} to a function $S$ if the associated operator $T$ has two properties when acting on the space of entire functions which possess Fourier transforms: \theenumi{\Roman{enumi}} \begin{enumerate}\itemsep 2pt \item If the zeros of $f(z)$ lie in the strip $|\Im~z|\le\mu$, then the zeros of $T(f(z))$ lie in a strip $|\Im~z|<\mu'$, where $\mu'<\mu$ is independent of $f(z)$. \item If for any $\varepsilon>0$, all but a finite number of the zeros of $f(z)$ lie in the strip $\{z:|\Im~z|\le\varepsilon\}$, then the function $T(f(z))$ has only a finite number of non-real zeros. \end{enumerate} \theenumi{\arabic{enumi}} It was proved by de~Bruijn that the factor $S(t)=\exp(\lambda t^2)$, $\lambda>0$, corresponds to an operator which satisfies property \eqref{su1}, and more than fifty years later, Ki and Kim proved condition \eqref{su2} holds \cite{KK}.
+In \cite{D}, de~Bruijn applies the term \emph{strong universal factor} to a function $S$ if the associated operator $T$ has two properties when acting on the space of entire functions which possess Fourier transforms:

+Let $f$ be an entire function which possesses a Fourier transform. \theenumi{\Roman{enumi}} \begin{enumerate}\itemsep 2pt \item If the zeros of $f(z)$ lie in the strip $|\Im~z|\le\mu$, then the zeros of $T(f(z))$ lie in a strip $|\Im~z|<\mu'$, where $\mu'<\mu$ is independent of $f(z)$. \item If for any $\varepsilon>0$, all but a finite number of the zeros of $f(z)$ lie in the strip $\{z:|\Im~z|\le\varepsilon\}$, then the function $T(f(z))$ has only a finite number of non-real zeros. \end{enumerate} \theenumi{\arabic{enumi}} It was proved by de~Bruijn that the factor $S(t)=\exp(\lambda t^2)$, $\lambda>0$, corresponds to an operator which satisfies property \eqref{su1}, and more than fifty years later, Ki and Kim proved condition \eqref{su2} holds \cite{KK}.
 We prove sharp sufficient conditions for large classes of differential operators which have property \eqref{su1} of strong universal factors (Theorems \ref{stab-strip-entire} and \ref{integral-shrink-entire}); it remains to be determined whether these operators also have property \eqref{su2}.
 Afterwards, we return to the original motivation in de~Bruijn's paper \cite{D} and investigate kernels which have Fourier transforms with only real zeros.